daveho/t5740router/shorewall.md

     # This is the IP range used on the local network.
     LOC_NET_CIDR=192.168.6.0/24

+Once you have copied the Shorewall configuration files into `/etc/shorewall` and edited the `params` file as appropriate, you will then need to edit `/etc/default/shorewall` to change the value of the `startup` variable from `0` to `1`.
+Once you've done this, reboot, and you should be ready to route packets!

 <!-- vim:set wrap: ­-->
 <!-- vim:set linebreak: -->